danielvichinyan/danielvichinyan/README.md

 ## I'm a Student and a Developer!
 - 🔭 I'm a final year student at the University of Surrey!
 - 🌱 I'm currently learning everything
+- ⚡ I'm looking working as a Full-Stack Developer!
 - 👯 I'm looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ I'm looking to start a new job!
+- ⚡ I'm looking for new challenges!

 ### Connect with me: